Everything you ever wanted to know about the Costa Cálida

 As for infrastructure, well, it certainly could be improved, the nearest highspeed train station is in Alicante, 80 km away from Murcia.
 However, if you rather travel by plane, you won’t have to look any further than Murcia itself.

-But be aware, Murcia is a somewhat big city, not nearly as big and crowded as Madrid, Barcelona or Valencia, but it has almost half a million citizens, and if you are looking for peace and tranquillity, you would be better off in Cartagena (220.000), Lorca (90.000) or Águila (35.000).
+But be aware, that Murcia is a somewhat big city, not nearly as big and crowded as Madrid, Barcelona or Valencia, but it has almost half a million citizens, and if you are looking for peace and tranquillity, you would be better off in Cartagena (220.000), Lorca (90.000) or Águila (35.000).
 Though, you will have to go to Murcia if you want access to things like big Shopping malls and such.

 Costa Cálida is, objectively, a great place to be in, you will find many great activities for all ages while real estate prices remain affordable.
-This is clearly one of the top spots for retirees looking for a place with a tight budget: prices per square meters remain under 1.000€ as of June 2018.
+This is clearly one of the top spots for retirees looking for a place with a tight budget: prices per square meter remain under 1.000€ as of June 2018.

-Costa Cálida Infographic information
+Costa Cálida Map information

 - Airports: The closest Airport is Murcia